How to use a professional dslr camera

 When it comes to exposure, there are three main components to consider: aperture, ISO, and shutter speed.
 Aperture refers to the size of the camera’s opening that allows light to enter the lens.
 The smaller the aperture number, the larger the opening and the more light enters the camera.
 ISO, on the other hand, controls the camera’s sensitivity to light.
 A lower ISO number is less sensitive to light and is ideal for well-lit situations, while a higher ISO number is more sensitive to light and is suitable for low-light situations.

-See also How to distinguish a dslr camera
+See also How to set up a livestream with a dslr camera

 Exposure Aperture ISO Shutter Speed